aleshaleksey/fansys23/06-abilities.md

 The elemental sweep modifies an elemental touch, striking additional targets adjacent to the wielder as they sweep out an arc.

 **Action**: As for elemental touch, but also declare additional adjacent squares.
 For every additional square affected beyond 2, expend an extra MP die.
-Regardless of the number of squares affected, a single attack roll vs the target HiT is rolled.
+Regardless of the number of declared targets, only a single attack roll vs the target HiT is rolled.

 **Limitation**: The damage dice size increase from ["Touch, enhanced"](#touch-enhanced) only applies to one of the targets of elemental sweep.